The Application Process

 The fall early decision application deadline is Nov.
 1. The regular deadline to apply for fall admission is Jan.
 31. If you want to start at SUNY Maritime in the spring, you must apply by Dec.
 2.

 High School Curriculum

-Admissions counselors want to know that applicants have pushed yourself in high school.
+Admissions counselors want to know that applicants have shown serious dedication to academics in high school.
 A great way to demonstrate this is by completing AP and honors courses.

 We recommend that all applicants take

 4 years of social studies

 3 years of mathematics (pre-calculus is required for engineering)

 3 years of science (chemistry and physics are strongly recommended)